h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 ## Install H2O R Package

 First you need to install the H2O R package if you don’t already have it installed.
-The R installation instructions are at: [http://h2o.ai/download](http://h2o.ai/download).
+It an be downloaded from CRAN or from the H2O website at: [http://h2o.ai/download](http://h2o.ai/download).

 ## Higgs Demo